-Following the appeal, the panel will let you know their decision as soon as possible and this decision is binding on the local authority, the school and the parent.
-You won't be able to apply again for the same school in the same school year unless there has been a significant change in yours or the school's circumstances.
+Following the appeal, the panel will let you know their decision as soon as possible.
+This decision is binding on the local authority, the school and the parent.
+You won't be able to apply again for the same school in the same school year unless there's been a significant change in yours or the school's circumstances.

 Tips for preparing for an appeal

 - Make sure the information you provide is accurate

-- Complete all sections of the Notice of Appeal.
-If you need an appeals form for a school in another local authority, please contact the appropriate authority directly.
+- Complete all sections of the notice of appeal.
+If you need an appeals form for a school in another local authority, please contact that authority directly.